 Impacts on Players

-1. Shift to Debit and Bank Transfers
+1. Move to Debit and Bank Transfers

 2. Slower Deposits for Some

-3. Greater Awareness of Spending
+3. More Awareness of Spending

 Impacts on Operators

-1. Payment Method Adjustments
+1. Payment Method Changes

-2. Marketing Changes
+2. Marketing Adjustments

 3. Compliance Costs